The current minimum wage in Idaho is $7.25.

 Meal periods of 30 minutes or longer do not need to be paid as long as employees can do as they wish.

-Idaho law requires that employers pay employees who separate from employment for any reason (including termination and resignation) all final wages by the next regularly scheduled payday or within 10 days of separation of employment, whichever comes first.
+Idaho law states that all final wages by the next regularly scheduled payday or within 10 days of separation of employment, whichever comes first.

-When school is in session, minors 14 and 15 years of age may not work during school hours, more than 3 hours on school days, earlier than 7 a.m. or later than 7 p.m., or more than 18 hours a week, according to state law and the Idaho Department of Labor.
+When school is in session, minors 14 and 15 years of age may not work during school hours, more than 3 hours on school days, more than 18 hours in a school week, earlier than 7 a.m., or later than 7 p.m.

-When school is not in session, they may not work more than 8 hours a day, more than 40 hours a week, or earlier than 7 a.m. or later than 9 p.m.
+When school is not in session, they may not work more than 8 hours a day, more than 40 hours a week, earlier than 7 a.m., or later than 9 p.m.

 Employers are not required to provide paid or unpaid sick leave but must comply with their own established policies if they choose to implement one.